mtlynch/mtlynch.io/_posts/2018-07-27-resurrecting-2.md

         % correct: 90.7510917031
 ```

-It also produced output files in the `tmp/` directory:
+It also wrote output files to the `tmp/` subdirectory:

 ```bash
 $ file tmp/*